glasnt/words/top/toptips.md

 The units used for this are `KiB` by default, but pressing `E` (for "Extend memory scaling") cycles through different values: kibibytes, mibibytes, gibibytes, tebibytes, pebibytes, and exbibytes (that is: kilobytes, megabytes, gigabytes, terabytes, petabytes, and exobytes, but their "real names")

-The *manual* for `top` shows you even more information about useful flags and configurations.
+The user manual for `top` shows you even more information about useful flags and configurations.
 To find the manual on your system, you can run `man top`.
 There are various websites that show a [HTML renderings of the manual](http://man7.org/linux/man-pages/man1/top.1.html), but note that _these may be for a different version of top_.

 ## top `top` alternatives